sas229/TinyGPSPlus/README.md

 git submodule update
 ```

-Then add the following to your main CMakeLists.txt file:
+Then add the following to your projects CMakeLists.txt file:

 ```cmake
 add_subdirectory(path_to_cloned_TinyGPSPlus_directory)